Sealing Granite Worktops - A Step-By-Step Guide

 Granite Sealing - Questions Homeowners Ask

 Yes, it is a must if you have the conditions mentioned below.
-This is a reminder to seal your dulled Granite worktops to restore its beauty and perfection.
+This is a reminder for sealing granite countertops that is dull or worn to restore its beauty and perfection.
 So, why wait?
 Call 0330 113 5868 or email your requirements to info@work-tops.com for orders.

 Pour some water or leave a damp towel on your Granite worktop in a concealed spot for about 10 minutes.
 The worktop does not need to be sealed if the water beads up on the face, indicating that it's still stain-resistant.
 If this happens inversely, then seal it without a second thought!